Ethics and Disasters: From Where We Are to Where We Need To Go

 - Ethics case studies to develop ethical reflection skills for disaster responders

-- Developing ethics guidelines in collaboration with the World Health Organization
+- Developing ethics guidelines with the World Health Organization and other international agencies

 The conference will attract ethics professionals and staff from nongovernmental organisations and international organizations, as well as policy-makers at both national and international level.
 As the Action has focused on healthcare responses in disasters, it will be particularly relevant to Ministries of Health, and public health agencies.
 The Action also has focused on disaster research, so members of research ethics committees that approve research in disasters and epidemics will benefit from attending.
 Given media interest in recent disasters (Zika virus, Ebola, the Nepal earthquake, the Syrian refugee crisis, etc.), news media will be targeted.

-Registration for the particiaption at the conference is mandatory and can be done under the following link:
+Registration to participate at the conference is mandatory and can be done at the following link:

 You have declined cookies.
 This decision can be reversed.